TERMS & CONDITIONS

 You agree not to change your name or undertake any changes to any documents that we have registered, require to be registered or are capable of being registered without our prior written consent.

-To the maximum extent permitted by law, you agree that you do not rely on our skill or judgement in relation to the suitability of any goods for a particular purpose.
+To the maximum extent permitted by law and subject to our gross negligence, fraud, criminal conduct or wilful misconduct under these terms and conditions, you agree that you do not rely on our skill or judgement in relation to the suitability of any goods for a particular purpose.
 Any advice, recommendation, information or assistance provided by us is provided without any liability whatsoever.

 (a) Our Privacy Policy, available on our website or upon request to us, forms part of these terms and conditions.

 (b) You agree to comply with all Laws, including all export and import control laws and the Privacy Act 1988 (Cth) and the Australian Privacy Principles, the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth).
-You must obtain all consents and rights necessary for us and/or our Third-Party Suppliers to provide the products.
+You must provide the appropriate notifications, and obtain all consents and rights necessary, including those from your end users, for us and/or our Third-Party Suppliers to:

 Where you are a trustee: